thestormforge/konjure/README.md

 ### Konjure Resources

 Konjure defines several Kubernetes-like resources which will be expanded in place during execution.
 For example, if Konjure encounters a resource with the `apiVersion: konjure.stormforge.io/v1beta2` and the `kind: File` it will be replaced with the manifests found in the named file.
+Konjure resources are expanded iteratively, by using the `--depth N` option you can limit the number of expansions (for example, `--depth 0` is useful for creating a Konjure resource equivalent to the current invocation of Konjure).

 The current (and evolving) definitions can be found in the [API source](pkg/api/core/v1beta2/types.go).